LMS Software Comparison: Questions and Strategies

 ‘Course content’ may broadly cover any range of content delivery, from quizzes to podcasts.
 Self-authoring tools are usually an LMS add-on to allow people from non-technical backgrounds to create and upload their own content into an LMS.
 This allows you to develop learning content that is highly representative of your company, and not generalised.
 It’s particularly crucial for workforce planning, as it allows you to roadmap career progression for your employees.

 7. What support will you provide us?

-Managing software demands is undoubtedly out of the skillset of most L&D professionals, and indefinitely eats into time and resources you need spend elsewhere.
-LMS with multiple functionalities will require tech-based problem solving skills to manage.
-You may need to outsource to a product specialist, occurring additional costs―and these costs will always take second place to operational needs, meaning diagnostic issues go unresolved.
+Managing software demands is undoubtedly out of the skillset of most L&D professionals, and indefinitely eats into time and resources you need elsewhere.
+You may then need to outsource to a product specialist, occurring additional costs―and these costs will always take second place to operational needs, meaning diagnostic issues go unresolved.

 8. What integrations do you offer?

 The more complicated a platform is to use, the less likely the average user is to use it.
 If you don’t purchase an LMS with usability front of mind, your ROI will be impacted.
 Additionally, LMS that don’t play well with others fail to provide the full value you are likely after.